stefannica/style-guides/Ruby.md

    a bigger problem, like unclear responsibility of the method or trying to do too much.

-### Parameters

-1. Always use parentheses around method parameters, except when the method does not have any.

-   Rationale: Parentheses help to separate the method name form the parameters and thus increase readability, especially when just quickly scanning the code.
-Parameter separated from a method name only by a whitespace can be easily mistaken for a part of the method name.

 1. Method parameters names should be short and descriptive.
 They should make sense to a person looking at the method signature without any documentation.
-   Use `lower_case_underscore_separated_words` for parameter names.

    Good example: